Alec and Peter Graham: Air Travel (NZ)

 Access to Waiho was always tedious.
 A landing field was completed in 1932.
 The Canterbury Aero Club made open cockpit taxi flights bringing international climbers and tourists from Christchurch.
 With the leadership of Bert Mercer the Graham family founded what became Air Travel (NZ) Ltd to provide a regular passenger service to Waiho in a fully enclosed aircraft, Fox Moth ZK ADI, which began operations in December 1934.
 After the second World War Air Travel (NZ) became part of NAC and then Air New Zealand.

 Alec, Rose and Peter ran the hotel for another 25 years before selling it to Tourist and Publicity (this section of Tourist and Publicity was later renamed the Tourist Hotel Corporation) and retiring in 1947.
 Tourist Hotel Corporation built a new hotel on the site in 1965, "the grandest on the West Coast".
 In March 2016 the river flooded and sent water up to two metres deep through the buildings, effectively destroying them.
 Little of the physical evidence of the Graham's life work remains beyond the little church.

 Recognition and legacy

 Mount Graham, beside Mount Cook, was named on 18 January 1938 by S.B.
 Thompson, G.L.
 Clark, and Jack Cox for Peter and Alec Graham.
 In the 1956 Queen's Birthday Honours, Peter Graham was appointed a Member of the Order of the British Empire, in recognition of his services as a mountaineer and alpine guide.

+Peter Graham had an interest in New Zealand alpine botany, sending plant specimens to Donald Petrie and taking botanists such as H.H.
+Allan and G.H.
+Cunningham into the field.
+Some of Peter Graham's collections are type specimens, and he has at least three flowering plants named after him, namely Ranunculus grahamii, Helichrysum grahamii, and Veronica grahamii, as well as one rust, Puccinia grahamii.

 Alec's daughter Dorothy Fletcher compiled his mountaineering photographs into the Alec Graham Photographic Collection and donated this to the Macmillan Brown Library at the University of Canterbury.